giufus/elasticli.rs/README.md

 #### Option 3
 If you want to experience the cross-compilation, install [cross](https://github.com/cross-rs/cross) (you may need other dependencies), grab a beer, then run:
 `make <YOUR-TARGET>`
-where the target is one of the list `rustc --print target-list`.
+where the target is one of the outputs of `rustc --print target-list`.
 Anyway, I have already cross-compiled [some of them]([relases](https://github.com/giufus/elasticli.rs/releases)) for you.

 #### Other
 - If you want to run unit tests run `cargo test`.